bumptech/glide/_posts/2015-05-15-download-setup.md

 ```

 #### Jack
 Glide's build configuration requires features that [Jack][3] does not currently support.
 Jack was recently [deprecated][4] and it's unlikely that the features Glide requires will ever be added.
+If you'd like to compile with Java 8, see below.

 #### Java 8
-There is not yet (as of 6/2017) a stable release of the Android tool chain that will allow you to use Glide with Java 8 features.
-If you'd like to use Java 8 and are ok with less stability, there is at least an alpha version of the android gradle plugin that supports Java 8.
-The alpha version of the plugin has not yet been tested with Glide.
-See Android's [Java 8 support page][5] for more details.
+Starting with Android Studio 3.0 and version 3.0 of the Android Gradle plugin, you can compile your project and Glide with Java 8.
+For details, see the [Use Java 8 Language Features][7] on the Android Developers website.

+Glide itself does not use or require you to use Java 8 to compile or use Glide in your project.
+Glide will eventually require Java 8 to compile, but we will do our best to allow time for developers to update their applications first, so it's likely that Java 8 won't be a requirement for months or years (as of 11/2017).

 #### Kotlin